Rita Hayworth married Orson Welles in September 1943. She was 25, he 28. They were young, talented, and celebrities.

 Want to know more?

 You can see the article as it was originally published in the June 1947 issue of Modern Screen at Fan Magazines Collection.
+You can find out more about how Rita was exploited by the men in her life in Susan Braudy’s review for The New York Times of Barbara Leaming’s book, If This Was Happiness A Biography of Rita Hayworth.
 Or you could go the whole hog and read John Kobal’s Rita Hayworth: The Time, the Place and the Woman.